custom essay

 June 29th, 2010 No comments

 What do Jay Leno, David Letterman, and Oprah Winfrey have in common?
 They are the hosts of the most popular talk shows.
 I mostly watch David Letterman’s late show on CBS.
 There is a certain type of pattern in the show, and many other show hosts such as Craig Kilborn and Conan O’Brien are sharing this pattern.
-Although the Nielsen Media Research shows that the rating for such talk shows is not as high as other TV shows like Friends nowadays, I still want to make an in-depth analysis of talks shows because there is no such talk shows in the country I came from; therefore I think they represent the American culture in a certain way.
+Although the Nielsen Media Research shows that the rating for such talk shows … Read the rest

 Madame DeFarge and Lucie Manette essay.